wellguimaraes/jss-sheet-loader/README.md

         options: {
           plugins: [
             // List here the plugins you wanna use
-            // Don't forget to install them !
+            // Don't forget to install them!
             'jss-nested'
           ]
         }